 With a boutique quality to it, this guitar imbues all of the traits that collectors and players look for in a classic Gibson archtop, though one that is built in the modern era.

 - H-535 $1,400 – $1,700

 Below is a quick listing of some of the other guitars that were mentioned in the survey, but that didn’t make it to the top makes and models listed above.

-What do you think of this list?
+What do you think of this list and what is the best jazz guitar in your opinion?
 Let us know in the comments below…